What NOT To Do

 Available in the AUR as

 Warning! we do not recommend using etcher anymore as there are privacy concerns, etcher is Anonymously reporting errors and usage information.
-It is not clear if this is done also if you do not validate that you agree with it.
+It is not clear if this is done.
+Also, it wants you to validate that you agree with it.
+Lately, users reporting also burned sticks does not work properly for the latest ISO.

-USBWriter, Etcher and Rufus are free USB image writers that support .iso files (which EndeavourOS uses) with ease.
-Just head to the Source Forge link for USBWriter for Windows or the Etcher link below and download the program.
-Once downloaded, follow the similar instructions for them below: Etcher
+USBWriter, and Rufus are free USB image writers that support .iso files (which EndeavourOS uses) with ease.
+Just head to the Source Forge link for USBWriter for Windows and download the program.
+Once downloaded, follow the similar instructions for them below:

 USBWriter for Windows